-MATH FOCUS AREA 2: Reasoning (Grades 4-5)

-Focus Area Goal Based on the 2022-2023 MCAP data, 88% of the identified population (Grades 4-5) needs intensive support with reasoning.
-Focus Area Goal Two is to increase reasoning proficiency by 18%.
-This goal will allow us to close the proficiency gap to compete with county and state scores.
+MATH FOCUS AREA 2: Reasoning (Grades 3 & 5) Focus Area Goal Based on the 2023-2024 MCAP data, an average of 63% of the identified population (Grades 3 & 5) needs intensive support with reasoning.
+Focus Area Goal Two is to increase reasoning proficiency by 8%.
 Root Cause(s): Lack of mastery of multi-step problems.
 Inconsistency of math vocabulary across grade levels.
 Insufficient practice in written explanation.
-Lack of perseverance in multi-step problem solving Focus Content Standard(s): 3-5.R.1 Base reasoning or explanations on a given pictorial representation and explain how the pictorial model represents a mathematical concept, or how it can be used to justify or refute a statement (with or without flaws), or how it can be used to make a generalization.
+Lack of perseverance in multi-step problem solving.
+Focus Content Standard(s): 3-5.R.1 Base reasoning or explanations on a given pictorial representation and explain how the pictorial model represents a mathematical concept, or how it can be used to justify or refute a statement (with or without flaws), or how it can be used to make a generalization.
 3-5.R.2.
 Identify flawed thinking or reasoning and explain how to correct the thinking or work.
 3-5.R.3 Prove or disprove a statement, conjecture, or generalization, using correct and precise mathematical examples (visual representations, words, symbols, equations, or expressions).
 3-5.R.4 Reason mathematically to create or analyze a correct and precise solution to a real-world problem and be able to explain why the answer is mathematically correct.
 Barriers: Purposeful and flexible groupings of students are not consistently used by all stakeholders.
 Prioritizing exposure to purposeful/rigorous implementation of math MCAP multi-step word problems/tasks.
 Prioritizing exposure to self/peer critiquing.
-Students are unfamiliar with how to input solution paths electronically.
-Many students are struggling to persevere in solving multi-step word problems.
-Quality of MCAP-like task implementation.
-Needed Resources: Time to collaborate across grade levels.
-Utilization of math and instructional specialist to conduct formal/informal modeling two days a week.
-Student-friendly MCAP reasoning rubric posters.
-MCAP practice books.
-Prioritize implementation of instructional rounds (voluntarily based).
-Strategies and/or evidence- More emphasis on language routines, including Three Reads, Co-Craft Questions, Say It Another Way, Notice and Wonder (utilize numberless word problems in instruction).